Italian Americans: Discrimination and stereotyping

-In actuality, according to recent FBI statistics, Italian American organized crime members and associates number approximately 3,000; and, given an Italian American population estimated to be approximately 18 million, the study concludes that only one in 6,000 has any involvement with organized crime (0.007% of Italian-Americans).
+In actuality, according to recent FBI statistics, Italian American organized crime members and associates number approximately 3,000; and, given an Italian American population estimated to be approximately 18 million, the study concludes that only one in 6,000 is active in organized crime (0.007% of Italian-Americans).

 Communities

 Little Italies were, to a considerable extent, the result of Italophobia.
 The ethnocentrism and anti-Catholicism exhibited by the earlier Anglo-Saxon and northern European settlers helped to create an ideological foundation for fixing foreignness on urban spaces occupied by immigrants.
-Communities of Italian Americans were established in most major industrial cities of the early 20th century, such as Baltimore, Maryland; New York City, New York; Newark, New Jersey; Boston, Massachusetts; Philadelphia, Pennsylvania; Pittsburgh, Pennsylvania; Hartford, Connecticut; Waterbury, Connecticut; New Haven, Connecticut; Providence, Rhode Island; St. Louis, Missouri; Chicago, Illinois; Cleveland, Ohio; Buffalo, New York; and Kansas City, Missouri.
+Communities of Italian Americans were established in most major industrial cities of the early 20th century.
 New Orleans, Louisiana was the first site of immigration of Italians into America in the 19th century, before Italy was a unified nation-state.
 This was before New York Harbor and Baltimore became the preferred destinations for Italian immigrants.
 In sharp contrast to the Northeast, most of the Southern states (with the exception of Central and South Florida and the New Orleans area) have relatively few Italian-American residents.
 During the labor shortage in the 19th and early 20th centuries, planters in the Deep South did attract some Italian immigrants to work as sharecroppers, but they soon left the extreme anti-Italian discrimination and strict regimen of the rural areas for the cities or other states.
 The state of California has had Italian-American residents since the 1850s.
 By the 1970s, gentrification of inner city neighborhoods and the arrival of new immigrant groups caused a sharp decline in the old Italian-American and other ethnic enclaves.
-Many Italian Americans moved to the rapidly growing Western states, including Arizona, Colorado, Nevada, and California.
+Many Italian Americans moved to the rapidly growing Western states.
 Today, New York and New Jersey have the largest numbers of Italian Americans in the U.S. while smaller Northeastern cities such as Pittsburgh, Providence and Hartford have the highest percentage of Italian Americans in their metropolitan areas.

+The New York-based daily newspaper Il Progresso Italo-Americano had a national audience and reflected the views of the leadership of the community.
+It was published 1880–1988.